-I have chosen my top 3 which include a Royal retreat, a Cathedral and a castle but there are many places that narrowly missed a place in those coveted top spots – you can find out what those were in my top 10 guide!
+I have chosen my top 3 which include a Royal retreat, a Cathedral and a castle but there are many places that narrowly missed a place in those coveted top spots such as Windsor Castle and more – you can find out what those were in my top 10 guides!

 I love visiting Brighton – it is a vibrant city located on the south coast and really is a lovely place to visit on a day trip.
 If you do plan a trip I highly recommend visiting the Brighton Pavilion.

 Construction of the Pavilion commenced in 1787 as a seaside retreat for George, Prince of Wales.
 Built to reflect George’s love of India and Chinese decor its domes and minarets and lavishly decorated interior are an absolute joy to explore.

 In 1066 William the Conqueror was anointed King of England at Winchester Cathedral.
 The Cathedral is one of the largest and finest medieval cathedrals in Europe.

 Winchester Cathedral is also the final resting place of Jane Austen.

 My final choice for the South East is Arundel Castle.
 This restored medieval castle and stately home are located in magnificent grounds which boast of wonderful flower displays throughout the spring and summer.

 Don’t miss its annual Tulip Festival which attracts visitors from all over the world.

 The white cliffs of Dover, Blenheim Palace and the Brighton Palace Pier are other famous landmarks in England that are located in this area.